 - Whether the director receives compensation from any person or entity that would impair his or her ability to make independent judgments about the company’s executive compensation; and

 - Whether any affiliate relationship a director has with the company, a subsidiary of the company or an affiliate of a subsidiary of the company places him or her under the direct or indirect control of the company or its senior management, or creates a direct relationship between the director and members of the company’s senior management, in each case of a nature that would impair his or her ability to make independent judgments about the company’s executive compensation.

 The size of the Board of Directors is currently 11 directors, established by the Board of Directors as provided in the company’s charter documents and by-laws.
 Subject to any limitations set forth in the company’s by-laws, the Board of Directors would be willing to have a larger number of directors to accommodate the availability of outstanding candidates.
 Similarly, the Board of Directors is willing to reduce the size of the Board of Directors, or to maintain a vacancy, if it cannot identify available candidates meeting the directors’ qualification standards (subject, however, to the limitation in the company’s charter documents that the Board of Directors must include a minimum of eight directors).

 The directors are elected each year by the stockholders at the company’s annual meeting.
 The Board of Directors, upon consideration of the recommendation of the Nominating and Governance Committee, proposes a slate of nominees to the stockholders for election.
-Annual re-nomination of directors is not automatic and the Board’s annual self-evaluation process contributes to the Nominating and Governance Committee’s and the Board’s consideration of directors’ continuing service.
+Annual re-nomination of directors is not automatic and the Board of Director’s self-evaluation process contributes to the Nominating and Governance Committee’s and the Board of Director’s consideration of directors’ continuing service.
 Stockholders may propose nominees for consideration as director in the manner set forth in the company’s by-laws.

 6. Director Responsibilities